Integrated Sustainability Analysis

 The training program will provide diverse yet sound knowledge needed for communicating and implementing strategies that address energy, waste, pollution and fisheries issues.
 This knowledge will position Fellows to provide policy advice to their communities and governments.
 Through witnessing island-based examples of applied local knowledge and self-sufficiency in alternative energy use and waste disposal, Fellows will gain practical experience to complement their existing knowledge.

-A full Triple Bottom Line report on Norfolk Island, and a summary of the second training program on Norfolk Island are available for download.
+A full Triple Bottom Line report on Norfolk Island, and a summary of the 2013 and 2015 training programs on Norfolk Island are available for download.
 In November 2010, Prof Manfred Lenzen visited Niue in order to plan for a sustainability initiative similar to that realised on Norfolk Island.
 The visit is documented in a televised interview on Niue TV.
 ISA thanks Tom Murray for editing the video file.

 For further information please contact